-When compared to the commercial use SCO only benzo(a)pyrene (1 ppm) exceeded the same number of samples as unrestricted with 7 of 8 samples exceeding.
-Benzo(a)anthracene (5.6 ppm) and benzo(b)fluoranthene (5.6 ppm) exceeded SCOs in 3 of 8 samples.
-Dibenzo(a,h)anthracene (0.56 ppm) and indeno(1,2,3-cd)) pyrene (5.6 ppm) exceeded SCOs in 1 of 8 samples.
+When compared to the commercial use SCOs only benzo(a)pyrene (1 ppm) exceeded the same number of samples as unrestricted use with 5 of 5 samples exceeding.
+Benzo(a)anthracene (5.6 ppm) and benzo(b)fluoranthene (5.6 ppm) exceeded SCOs in 2 of 5 samples.
+Indeno(1,2,3cd)pyrene with an SCO of 5.6 ppm and dibenzo(a,h)anthracene with an SCO of 0.56 exceeded SCOs in only 1 of 5 samples